Rabies: Signs and symptoms

-Rabies has also occasionally been referred to as hydrophobia ("fear of water") throughout its history.
-It refers to a set of symptoms in the later stages of an infection in which the person has difficulty swallowing, shows panic when presented with liquids to drink, and cannot quench their thirst.
+Two forms of the disease are recognized, furious rabies and dumb rabies.
+The furious form affects 80% of rabies victims.
+This form of rabies causes irrational aggression in the host, which aids in the spreading of the virus through animal bites.
+This form of rabies has also been called hydrophobia ("fear of water"; see also aquaphobia) throughout its history.
+In the later stages of a furious infection, the victim has difficulty swallowing, often panics when presented with liquids to drink, and cannot quench their thirst.
 Saliva production is greatly increased, and attempts to drink, or even the intention or suggestion of drinking, may cause excruciatingly painful spasms of the muscles in the throat and larynx.
-Since the infected individual cannot swallow saliva and water, the virus has a much higher chance of being transmitted, because it multiplies and accumulates in the salivary glands and is transmitted through biting.
+Since the victim cannot swallow saliva and water, the virus has a much higher chance of being transmitted, because it multiplies and accumulates in the salivary glands and is transmitted through biting.
+Such overproduction of saliva and inability to swallow it may cause "foaming at the mouth," much associated with rabies in the public perception and in popular culture.

-Hydrophobia is commonly associated with furious rabies, which affects 80% of rabies-infected people.
-This form of rabies causes irrational aggression in the host, which aids in the spreading of the virus through animal bites; a "foaming at the mouth" effect, caused by the accumulation of saliva, is also commonly associated with rabies in the public perception and in popular culture.
-The remaining 20% may experience a paralytic form of rabies that is marked by muscle weakness, loss of sensation, and paralysis; this form of rabies does not usually cause fear of water.
+The remaining 20% often experience the dumb form, a progressive paralytic condition marked by muscular weakness, loss of sensation, and paresis that resembles Guillain–Barré syndrome in its symptomatology.
+This form of rabies does not usually cause fear of water.